csantanapr/openshift-bootcamp/Labs/Lab02-Simple-OpenShift-application/exposing-websphere-liberty-ex-2.md

 <additional content>
 ```

-A simple way to achieve this from the CLI is also given below
+A simple way to achieve this from the CLI is also given below.
+You do not need to run this, as it will set the same resources as above, it is just here for reference.

 ```
 $ oc set resources deployment websphere-liberty-app -c=websphere-liberty-app --limits=cpu=200m,memory=256Mi --requests=cpu=100m,memory=128Mi